tomszink/dotfiles/README.md

 - Principal approaches

-  - Either: create a simlink to the dotfile (e.g. a .zshrc to the one from the dotfiles repo)
+  - Either: create a symlink to the dotfile (e.g. a .zshrc to the one from the dotfiles repo)
   - Or: use Ansible templates.
 This is useful if something needs to be preprocessed.

 - ToDos

-  - Use global vars where useful; have an example file a personal files, which gets "gitignored"
-  - git config file, local
-  - bash
-  - tig
-  - atom?
+  - atom
   - install additional tools with homebrew: zsh, oh-my-zsh, tig, silver-searcher, icdiff